brandonkann/clientmanagementbackend/README.md

 # clientmanagementbackend
-Backend component of client management application
+Backend component of client management application built using Node.Js, Express and MongoDB